jolks/ecs-demo-php-simple-app/README.md

 Assuming you have install Docker in your machine:-

 ```
-# Create a Docker Image from Dockerfile.
+# Create a Docker Image from Dockerfile locally
 $ docker build -t jolks/amazon-ecs-sample .

 # To check the image is successfully created